danpaul/frontend_development_course/src/presentations/04_state_management.md

 <div data-marpit-fragment>

-We can handle state management where state and/or actions are accessible by multiple components by simply moving the state and actions to a shared parent component and passing the data and event handlers as props to the children.
+We can handle state management where state and/or actions are accessible by multiple components by simply _moving the state and actions to a common parent component_ and passing the data and event handlers as props to the children.

 </div>